Don’t Let Anyone Talk You Out of Your Position

 Claire and her husband’s love won and in the end they trusted one another and came together to protect their family.

 Whew, we don’t always see the enemy coming nor realize that he has been either invited in, has crept in, or finessed his way in, but I pray we realize more and more his tactics and lies.
 And I pray we replace his lies with the Truth of the Lord.
 That is what Jesus did.
 He fought the enemy with the Word of God, the Truth, and His commitment to the Father didn’t wane.
 Sidebar: He also knew His own identity and He knew His opponent.
-Knowing who you are as well as knowing and receiving God’s love and purpose for you are so crucial in our walk of life and continual fight for our destinies, souls, and families.
+Knowing who we are as well as knowing and receiving God’s love and purpose for us are crucial in our walk of life and continual fight for our destinies, souls, and families.
 We are in this fight whether we want to be in it or not.

 Moreover, be alert as best as you can.
 Allow God to remove the distractions, heal you where needed, and to see things the way He does.
 We need His insight, wisdom like never before in these times.
 I pray peace for all over our homes, the kind of peace that surpasses all understanding and that peace only comes from Jesus.